 With only a few exceptions-most notably the 1962 250 GT Lusso-Ferrari Berlinettas were notorious for restricted rear vision.
 The Daytona would not follow suit.
 In designing the 365 GTB/4, Pininfarina used taller side windows, extending upward from the belt line to the flat roof line, allowing drivers improved over-the-shoulder visibility.
 The door glass featured front vent windows on each side, and aft of the door glasses, in the rear sail panels, were rear quarter windows, followed in turn by a set of crescent-shaped air outlet vents, which were painted black.
+The entire window ensemble was surrounded by bright, thin metal frames and an additional piece of brightwork along the drip molding above the windows to accent the roof line.
+Overall, the large expanses of glass helped lighten the visual effect of the rear half of the car as well as provide much improved driver visibility.

 The same design in all other respects, the models approved for export utilized a Corvette-style headlight design with pop-up housings.
 The lights, when raised, created turbulence that disturbed the smooth flow of air over the aerodynamically designed hood line.
+Heritage Images/Getty Images